Using The Procreate Eraser Function Tool in Home Decor Design

 How to Cut or Erase a Background In Procreate?
 Using Procreate

 In Procreate, the easiest way to cut out the background is to use the eraser to erase off and cut out the background you do not want.
-When erasing the background, first crop the image as close as possible so you have less background to erase; then you can start to erase the background you do not want by using the eraser mode on Procreate.
+When erasing the background, crop the image as close as possible so you have less background to erase; then, you can start to erase the background you do not want by using the eraser mode on Procreate.

 Table of Contents